 The United States and the EU have also pledged to enhance international information exchanges on lost and stolen passports and to promote travel document security through the use of interoperable biometric identifiers.
-Cooperation on biometric identifiers is aimed in part at helping to minimize U.S.-EU conflicts over new U.S. rules for its Visa Waiver Program (VWP) and to facilitate legitimate transatlantic travel.
-U.S. law had required citizens of VWP countries to have machine-readable biometric passports by October 26, 2004, but Congress extended the deadline for biometric requirements in VWP passports to October 26, 2005 to allow more time to resolve technical issues.5
+Cooperation on biometric identifiers is aimed in part at minimizing U.S.-EU conflicts over new U.S. rules for its Visa Waiver Program (VWP).
+U.S. law had initially set October 2004 as the deadline for VWP countries to begin issuing machine-readable passports with biometric identifiers, but Congress twice extended the deadline for biometric requirements in VWP passports to give VWP countries more time to resolve technical issues.
+VWP passports issued after October 2005 must contain a digital photograph, and those issued after October 2006 must include microchips capable of storing biographic information.

-The United States and the EU continue to discuss the use of armed air marshals on some transatlantic flights.
+The United States and the EU reportedly continue to discuss the use of armed air marshals on some transatlantic flights.
 U.S. requirements issued in December 2003 for countries to deploy armed marshals on certain flights to and from the United States were contentious in Europe.
 Some European countries claimed that guns on board planes would increase the security risks, while others - such as the U.K. and France - were more receptive.
-In April 2004, U.S. officials pledged to consider alternative measures that could be put in place for European countries opposed to armed air marshals, and U.S. and EU officials agreed that cancelling flights should be a measure of last resort.6 In November 2004, U.S. and EU officials agreed to exchange information about aviation security technologies, such as airline countermeasures against shoulder-fired ground-to-air missiles known as Man-Portable Air Defense Systems (MANPADs).
+In April 2004, U.S. officials pledged to consider alternative measures that could be put in place for European countries opposed to armed air marshals, and U.S. and EU officials agreed that cancelling flights should be a measure of last resort.
+In November 2004, U.S. and EU officials agreed to exchange information about aviation security technologies, such as airline countermeasures against shoulder-fired ground-to-air missiles known as Man-Portable Air Defense Systems (MANPADs).